Stuycs-K/final-project-10-rojas-cessan-walkupj/WORKLOG.md

 ### 5/25

-put images in a folder so Nelli can access them
+Put images in a folder so Nelli can access them
+Made Sonny walk (turns left and right) and also updated paths for images

+### 5/26

+Made Sonny move in all 4 directions